Blue in Heaven

 Kieran Kennedy joined and they played concerts for two years.
 They released an EP on the Solid label, Rock 'n' Roll R.I.P., which was a chronological compilation of their work: a 1983 track ("On and On") produced by The Edge, four from 1987 and a live cover of The Stooges's song "Loose."
 Kennedy left to start the Black Velvet Band.

+At a concert in Dublin's Baggot Inn in August 1991, they were supported by David Bowie's band Tin Machine.